KristopherEaton/KristopherEaton/README.md

 🌱 While I’m always continuing to learn the mysteries of JavaScript and TypeScript, I have a bit of experience with both React and Angular.
 I hope to work more with Angular in the future along with implementing cloud storage solutions such as those offered by Firebase and AWS.

 👯 I’m looking to collaborate on anything web related.
 I have a strong background in good 'ol WordPress and am looking to expand my skillset a bit.
 While I still enjoy building solid websites for small business owners, the creativity allowed with libraries/frameworks such as React or Angular are what interest me.
-Maybe Vue.js in the future?
+Oh and now Android development has somewhat caught my attention as well!

 ### :hammer_and_wrench: Frameworks, Libraries, Languages and Tools :
 <div>